 Binge eating behaviours cover a range of eating patterns including emotional eating and binge eating disorder (or compulsive overeating).
 Emotional eating tends to occur in response to stressful situations to help people manage emotionally.
 Binge eating disorder tends to be more embedded in the sufferer’s life, with more frequently occurring binge episodes and a greater sense of being out of control of eating behaviour.
 Some sufferers will notice a feeling of being distanced from their body during a binge, and anxiety, depression and profound struggles with body image are often associated.

-Having worked in an NHS Tier 3 weight management service for the past two years, and with a decade of experience in the health and fitness industry prior to that, I have a particular passion for working with people who struggle with their weight and eating behaviour.
+Having worked in an NHS Tier 3 weight management service for the past three years, and with a decade of experience in the health and fitness industry prior to that, I have a particular passion for working with people who struggle with their weight and eating behaviour.
+I will help you to explore how the cultural and scientific assumptions have shaped your relationship with food and your body, so that you can start to develop a more attuned and peaceful experience of both.